todddeluca/python-findup/README.md

 # python-findup

 ## Introduction

 Find the first file matching a given pattern in the current directory or the nearest ancestor directory.
 This project is (roughly) a python version of [node-findup-sync](https://github.com/cowboy/node-findup-sync).

+Why?
+Applications, such as git, often use project configuration files found in the current directory or an ancestor directory.
+The `findup` modules allows an application author to easily find these files or directories.

 ## Installation